With S3 Browser, you can reliably

 4. Click Save Changes.

-When this option is turned on, S3 Browser calculates the hash for downloaded file and compares it with the hash
+When this option is enabled, S3 Browser calculates the hash for the downloaded file and compares

-returned by the server (Amazon S3).
-If hashes do not match it returns the error and file is not written on local disk.
+it with the hash returned by the server (Amazon S3).
+If the hashes do not match, an error is returned,

 There are two modes of data integrity checking for downloaded files:

-In Strict mode S3 Browser checks all files.
+In Strict mode, S3 Browser checks all files.
 Files with unknown or missing hashes are treated as corrupted.

 More details about data integrity checking